SEGUC17/code-breackers/README.md

 2.7.3 Search by location - Layla Madany - Completed
 2.7.5 Search by date recently added -	Layla Madany - Completed 2.7.6 Search by Offers/Promotions -	Layla Madany - Completed
-2.14 As a user, I can change account details to keep my account updated with new information. -	Layla Madany - Completed 2.22 As a user, I can surf the directory to know all the options I have to reserve later.	- Layla Madany -	Completed 2.4 As a user, I can check read description of a service to help me understand further information about a place and the activities offered there. - Layla Madany -	Completed
+2.22 As a user, I can surf the directory to know all the options I have to reserve later.	- Layla Madany -	Completed 2.4 As a user, I can check read description of a service to help me understand further information about a place and the activities offered there. - Layla Madany -	Completed
 2.6 As a user, I can post reviews to share my experience with other users.	- Youssef Yehia	 - Completed